 Figure 13: Histogram of the total sizes of bankruptcy events without reinsurance.
-There are more large events when only a single model is used.
 See caption for Figure 11.

 Figure 14: Histogram of the number of non-recovered claims C_t at each time step when reinsurance is used.
-There are more large claims when a single model is used.
 See caption for Figure 11.